Reflective Unit Test Generation for Precise Type Error Detection with Large Language Models: Evaluation Design

 \subsection{Implementation and Environment}

-We implemented \tool{} in Python, utilizing Jarvis~\cite{jarvis} and tree-sitter~\cite{tree-sitter} for call chain extraction.
-As the underlying LLM, we used DeepSeek-V3~\cite{deepseek} via its API to power all agents within \tool{}.
+We implemented \tool{} in Python, utilizing Jarvis~\cite{jarvis} and tree-sitter~\cite{tree-sitter} for call chain extraction. \ins{ Jarvis combines flow-sensitive intra-procedural analysis and inter-procedural analysis to infer types and handle dynamic dispatch.
+Its type inference engine approximates runtime variable types to construct a receiver-type-aware call graph, allowing RTED to retrieve a reasonably sound set of call chains for focal methods. } As the underlying LLM, we used DeepSeek-V3~\cite{deepseek} via its API to power all agents within \tool{}.
 For \pyinder{}, we directly leveraged the released implementation~\cite{pyinder_artifact}.
 For \tester{} (which is originally designed for Java), we adapted it to Python based on its publicly available implementation.
 For \sym{} and \hits{}, due to the lack of released code, we re-implemented them based on the descriptions in their respective papers.
 To ensure a fair comparison, we used the same DeepSeek-V3 model~\cite{deepseek} as the underlying LLM for \tester{}, \sym{}, and \hits{}.
 For all focal methods in the benchmarks, we configured each technique to generate one test file per focal method.
-For \tool{}, one representative call chain is sampled per method to guide test generation.
-This ensures that these test generation techniques produce test suites of comparable scale, supporting a fair comparison.
+For \tool{}, one representative call chain \ins{(i.e., the shortest)} is sampled per method to guide test generation. \ins{This design reduces prompt ambiguity and ensures the input remains within the LLM’s context window, since \tech{} provides all function implementations along the selected call chain as context.} This also ensures that the resulting test suites are of comparable scale across techniques, enabling a fair comparison.
 We executed all generated tests using each project's original testing framework, primarily pytest~\cite{pytest} or unittest~\cite{unittest}.
 All experiments were conducted on a workstation running Ubuntu 20.04, equipped with a 128-core CPU, 504 GB of RAM, and 4 NVIDIA A800 GPUs.